Common name: European hare

 Hares are widespread in open grassland, woodland, agricultural and urban areas throughout Victoria.

-The European hare belongs to the family Leporidae, along with the rabbit.
+The European hare belongs to the family Leporidae, along with rabbits.

 Male hares are generally smaller than females.
-Leverets are born with hair and their eyes open and are able to move about soon after birth.
-Similar to rabbits, juvenile hares have a white star on their forehead.
+Leverets are born with hair and their eyes open and can move about soon after birth.
+Like rabbits, juvenile hares have a white star on their forehead.

-Hares have similar physiology to rabbits but are much bigger.
-Hares have larger ears, often with black tips which play a large part in controlling their body temperature.
-In hot weather, the ears are held away from their bodies and appear flushed, while in cooler weather, the exposed areas of the ears are held close to the body to prevent heat loss.
+Hares have large ears,which play an important part in controlling their body temperature.
+In hot weather, the ears are held away from their bodies to assist with cooling, while in cooler weather they are held close to their body to prevent heat loss.

-Like the rabbit, the hare's hind limbs are longer than its front limbs.
-The fur of the European hare has a flecked appearance, made up of tan, black and white hairs, ruddy brown or grey above and white below.
-This allows the hare to blend in well with dry grass.
+A hare's hind limbs are longer than its front limbs.
+The fur has a flecked appearance, made up of tan, black and white hairs, ruddy brown or grey above and white below.
+This allows them to blend in well with dry grass.

-Hares are most active in the late afternoon and at night.
+Hares are most active from late afternoon through until early morning.

-Hares are solitary animals but do tend to come together while grazing as a response to predation.
-Hares grazing in groups tend to receive fewer interruptions than those who graze alone.
+Hares are solitary animals but will come together while grazing in response to predation.
 Hares will travel up to 3 to 4km to feed on a wide range of food types.

-Hares hide and can accelerate to high speed when disturbed or threatened.
-When approached, the hare will remain still in its form until the predator is within 1 to 2 metres.
-The hare will then break cover and sprint away at high speed.
-A hare will confuse predators by doubling back on its tracks to leave a disarrayed trail.
-This will often involve a large leap sideways to break its scent trail.
+Hares can accelerate to high speed when disturbed or threatened.
+When approached, they will remain still until the predator is within 1 to 2 metres.
+Then, they will break cover and sprint away from the threat at high speed.
+Hares can also confuse predators by doubling back on its tracks to leave a disarrayed trail.
+This may also involve a large leap sideways to break the scent trail.

-A hare's heart is big for the size of its body.
-Although it can drive the animal's legs at a pace that many other other animals can't match, its heart will not support the animal when stressed.
-Hares are easily stressed, panicked or traumatised.
+A hare's heart is big for its size, which allows it to run at a pace that many other animals can't match.
+However, its heart will not support the animal when they are stressed, panicked or traumatised.

 Unlike rabbits, hares do not shelter in warrens or burrows.
-Instead they rest in a shallow depression in the ground called a 'form'.
-A hare's form is usually found amongst long grass, rocks, logs or branches, oval in shape and around 400mm × 200mm in dimension.
-Leverets are born into a type of nest created within a form.
-Unlike rabbits hares are born above ground.
+Instead, they rest in a shallow depression in the ground called a 'form'.
+Forms are usually found among long grass, rocks, logs or branches, oval in shape and around 400mm × 200mm in dimension.
+Leverets are born above ground into a type of nest created within a form.

-Hares are primarily herbivorous and feed mainly after sunset.
-The diet of hares consists of leaves, stems and rhizomes of dry and green grasses.
+Hares are primarily herbivorous.
+Their diet consists of leaves, stems and rhizomes of dry and green grasses.
 They also eat: